Brit Awards 2022

 Brit Awards 2022, presented by the British Phonographic Industry (BPI), was held on 8 February 2022 to recognize the best in British and international music.
 The ceremony took place at The O2 Arena in London, and was hosted by British comedian Mo Gilligan.
+Coverage of the red carpet was broadcast on ITV2 and presented by Clara Amfo and Maya Jama.

 The BPI announced in November 2021 that the Brit Awards would no longer use gendered categories, and that it would also revive the categories for best Alternative/Rock Act, Dance Act, Hip Hop/Rap/Grime Act, and Pop/R&B Act.
 Nominations were announced on 18 December 2021, with Adele, Dave, Ed Sheeran, and Little Simz tied for the most nominations, and the largest number of nominations given to female acts since Brit Awards 2010.